David-UniNA/OMICSdataPIPELINE/README.md

 We donwloaded the raw reads from the [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/), which is a public functional genomics data repository supporting MIAME-compliant data submissions.

-## Here is an example for Sample GSM3305457:
+## Here is an example for a cell line dataset from the public available sample:

+We first search the dataset we are interested about and read the experimental conditions.
+Here is a short guide to find a sequence read archive for a A375 cell line experiment based on sample GSM3305457.

 1. search the sample on GEO...
 ![image](https://github.com/user-attachments/assets/924b2312-1962-490c-9e24-c01c7ad5fdbc)